Paying for Long Term Home Care

 What we absolutely must avoid is having the caring spouse crack under the strain.
 Even though the spouse will tell everyone that they are doing fine and managing the situation – they might not be.
 The elderly are most afraid of losing their independence.
 They risk losing control of their lives if they can’t take care of themselves.

 Home Care vs Senior Living Communities.

 If it is all too much and the family cannot get the situation managed then either the client moves out of the house into a community or outside in-home care is brought in.
-In-Home care involves a caregiver visiting for a period of time either every days or every week for a few hours to take care of the client.
+In-Home care involves a caregiver visiting for a period of time either every day or every week for a few hours to take care of the client.
 Home Care is expensive but so it moving into a community.
-There are advantages and disadvantages of both
+There are advantages and disadvantages to both

 Senior Living Communities